isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2008-08-17-national-day-rally-2008-speech-by-prime-minister.md

 b.
 We import all our fuel, and produce all our electricity from imported oil and natural gas
 c.
 When world prices go up, how do we keep our rice, petrol, or electricity prices down?
 d.
 In terms of dollars, wages have not gone down
-  i.
-Most workers are earning more dollars this year ii.
-Last year was a good year; wages and bonuses went up iii.
-But when we spend money, we find that each dollar has shrunk iv.
+&nbsp; i.
+Most workers are earning more dollars this year &nbsp; ii.
+Last year was a good year; wages and bonuses went up &nbsp; iii.
+But when we spend money, we find that each dollar has shrunk &nbsp; iv.
 With inflation, some of your wage increase went to you, but quite a lot went to the oil producers

 e.
 Simply put, oil producers (e.g. Arabs and Russians) are now richer, therefore oil consumers (e. us) are now poorer